- Explain the significance, features, and consequences of gastrulation and organogenesis in early animal development

 - The yolk sac encloses the nutrient-rich yolk and transports nutrients from the yolk to the embryo (note the yolk sac is not the yolk itself, but is the membrane that surrounds the yolk)

-Most mammals do not lay eggs (though some do!), but they still have amniotic tissues that function as part of the placenta and umbilical cord, as shown below.
-In essence, pregnancy in placental mammals is the result of internalization and incorporation of the amniotic egg into the uterus, resulting in direct nourishment embryo inside of the amniotic egg rather than laying it outside of the body with a predefined amount of yolk.
+Most mammals do not lay eggs (though some do!), but they still produce amniotic tissues that function as part of the placenta and umbilical cord, as shown below.
+Pregnancy in placental mammals is the result of internalization and incorporation of the amniotic egg into the uterus, resulting in direct nourishment embryo inside of the amniotic egg rather than laying it outside of the body with a predefined amount of yolk.

 As you can see above, the chorion separates the fetal and maternal sides of the placenta, and the aminon surrounds the developing fetus.
 Just as in the amniotic egg: